 If you have many installations of MATLAB® software to perform, and the information you need to enter for each installation is the same, you can put this information into a properties file and run the MathWorks® installer noninteractively.
 You specify the properties file on the command line when you start the installer and the file provides the installer with the information that you would otherwise provide interactively, using the installer dialog boxes.
 Noninteractive installation (also called silent installation) can save time and prevent errors.

-Ensure that the product files, including the MATLAB installer, are available in an accessible location, for example, in the default Downloads folder on your computer or a network share.
-If the product files are located in a folder other than the default Downloads folder on your computer, the installer file must be located in the same folder as the product files.
-For information about downloading product files, see Download Products Without Installation (Installation, Licensing, and Activation).
+Ensure that the product files, including the MATLAB product installer, are available in an accessible location; for example, in the default downloads folder on your computer or on a network share.
+If the product files are located in a folder other than the default downloads folder on your computer, the installer file must be located in the same folder as the product files.
+For information about downloading product files, see Download Products Without Installing.

 Create an installer properties file.

 Make a copy of the installer properties file template, named

 installer_input.txt.
 This file is located in the top level of the folder where you downloaded the software (typically,

 For example, on a Windows® computer, you might execute this command:

 copy Z:\installer_input.txt C:\temp\my_installer_input.txt